rails/rails/guides/source/configuring.md

 Now the behavior is clear, that we are only using the connection information in `ENV['DATABASE_URL']`.

+NOTE: When we are using `ENV['DATABASE_URL']` for connection management, it gets applied to the current Rails environment.
+This is in contrast with the `database.yml` where we have to explicitly add database configuration for different environments.
+By default, the `ENV['DATABASE_URL']` gets applied to `development` environment if Rails environment is not set.

 #### Configuring an SQLite3 Database

 Rails comes with built-in support for [SQLite3](http://www.sqlite.org), which is a lightweight serverless database application.
 While a busy production environment may overload SQLite, it works well for development and testing.
 Rails defaults to using an SQLite database when creating a new project, but you can always change it later.